5 Things to Do Right Now to Reduce Household Expenses

 Cell phone companies often have special discounts for corporate companies, unions or school affiliations.
 If you belong to any large group organizations, check to see if they qualify for a discount.

-Forgo large station bundles for internet-only plans and use a streaming service to watch TV.
+Forgo the tv bundles for internet-only plans and use a streaming service to watch TV.
 But be careful, with the growing number of streaming options, the costs can quickly add up to the equivalent of a fancy cable package.
+Many smart TVs have free streaming options already loaded.

 While you are at it, check for any subscriptions you have, streaming or otherwise, that you’re not using frequently and cancel or postpone them for now.